 Many families observe the age-old tradition of the Advent wreath and candles.
-Still, with younger kids in the house, you may want to consider also introducing your family to a printable Advent wreath coloring page activity as well.
+With younger kids in the house, you may also consider introducing your family to this printable Advent wreath activity that includes an Advent wreath coloring page.

-This was designed keeping in mind families with young children who enjoy hands-on activities.
+This was designed to keep families with young children enjoying hands-on activities.

 What is Advent?

 The word “Advent” comes from the Latin word “Adventus,” which means “Coming.”

 The Advent season begins on a Sunday and consists of the four Sundays leading up to Christmas morning.

 It’s a time to be intentional about preparing your family for the beauty of Christmas day, the birth of Christ.

 Now, more than ever, when Christmas has become so commercialized, we need Advent activities to keep our focus on the true meaning of Christmas.